Works of fiction open up new worlds in the mind’s eye.

-All of Sheakspeare’s works have been analyzed like there’s no tomorrow.
+All of Shakespeare’s works have been analyzed like there’s no tomorrow.
 His works, at least to me, represent some kind of eternal, classic beauty.
-They serve as a means of communication with the soul, and show me things about myself that I didn’t know before.
-It’s great to see them on screen or on stage, as there are countless adaptations.
+They serve as a means of communication with the soul and show me things about myself that I didn’t know before.
+It’s great to see them on screen or stage, as there are countless adaptations.
 But when you grab the book and try to play it out in your mind, it gives another dimension to the story.

 Henry Miller – The Colossus of Maroussi

 I loved this book because it filled me with a sense of freedom.
 Henry Miller, the great American writer takes you to his dreamy paradise in Greece.
 He stayed in Paris for a while but his holidays were long overdue, so he decided to visit some of his old friends who live on the Greek Islands.
 There is no money, but there is freedom, leisure, and drinks.
 Even if every day you have to punch the clock and endure long hours of work, this book will take you to the land of timelessness.
 I’ve been to Greece three times so I was able to visit some of the places described in the book (which of course, made it more meaningful to me).
 Go ahead, strip off your clothes, and jump into the warm waters of the Mediterranean in the company of Henry.
 You won’t regret it.

 Henry Miller – The Air-Conditioned Nightmare